NZLT Laser Safety Certificate for Surgical / Hospital Setting

 Cost: $475 + GST per person - includes an Electronic Certificate.

-Study method: Self-guided online learning with access 24/7, over 6 weeks.
+Study method: Approximately 7 hours of self-guided online learning with access 24/7, over 6 weeks.
 Start anytime and study anywhere with our online interactive platform.
-If you cannot complete within the 6-week period, apply for a free 2-week extension.
+If you cannot complete it within the 6 weeks, apply for a free 2-week extension.

 Benefits of learning: